-Dr. Levy is a Research Professor in the Department of Health Management and Policy; she is also a Research Professor at the Institute for Social Research and the Ford School of Public Policy.
-She is a Research Associate at the National Bureau of Economic Research.
+Dr. Levy is a Research Associate at the National Bureau of Economic Research.
 Before coming to the University of Michigan she was an Assistant Professor at the Harris Graduate School of Public Policy Studies at the University of Chicago and a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of California at Berkeley.
 In 2010-2011, Dr. Levy served as a Senior Economist to the President's Council of Economic Advisers in Washington, DC.

 - PhD, Economics, Princeton University, 1998

 - BA, Mathematics and History, Yale University, 1991

 Dr. Levy's research interests include the causes and consequences of lacking health insurance, evaluation of public health insurance programs, and the role of health literacy in explaining disparities in health outcomes.
 She is an Associate Director on the Health and Retirement Study, a long-running longitudinal study of health and economic dynamics at older ages.

 Levy, Helen, Andrew Ying, and Nicholas Bagley.
 2020.
 What's Left of the Affordable Care Act?
 A Progress Report.
 RSF: The Russell Sage Foundation Journal of the Social Sciences 6(2): 42-66.